auraoupa/grand-challenge-adastra-ORCA36/eORCA05/tuto-AA.md

 #### XIOS

  - I decided to download the latest version to see if it is working nice with NEMO4.2, I will revert to JMM's rev 1869 if it is not ...
+ - To get a specific version of xios, better use the syntax : ```svn co http://forge.ipsl.jussieu.fr/ioserver/svn/XIOS/trunk*@2130* XIOS``` than ```svn co -r 2130 http://forge.ipsl.jussieu.fr/ioserver/svn/XIOS/trunk XIOS``` as the latter won't work for some versions

  - Directly on jean-zay :
 ```